Peach State Classic

 - I have a VERY high threshold for case extensions (lots of warrants plz).
 Don't underextend or you will probably lose.

-- I prefer defense to be in summary (defense isn't really sticky).
-I will evaluate defense that is extended from 1st rebuttal to 1st Final Focus, but there is a low chance I will evaluate 2nd rebuttal to Final Focus defense.
+- I prefer defense to be in summary (defense isn't sticky).
+I will maybe evaluate defense that is extended from 1st rebuttal to 1st Final Focus ONLY IF it is cold dropped, but there is a low chance I will evaluate 2nd rebuttal to Final Focus defense.
 I will never evaluate defense that isn't extended in Final Focus.
 Your best chance of winning defense is to extend it in both summary and final focus.

 - Offense needs to be in both summary and FF.